How to Configure Agents

 Due to its sensitivity, any modifications to the configuration must be approached with care, ensuring they are carefully evaluated for their impact.
 Monitoring these changes is essential for maintaining a balance between user satisfaction and the Agent's effectiveness, allowing for ongoing improvement in the interaction experience.

-This dynamic configuration covers various aspects, from defining the Agent's purpose and personality to establishing operational rules and using specialised tools, all aimed at improving the quality and efficiency of user interactions.
+This dynamic configuration covers various aspects, from defining the Agent's purpose and personality to establishing operational rules and using specialized tools, all aimed at improving the quality and efficiency of user interactions.

 Purpose